 Tag other accounts in your posts

 By tagging someone in your tweet, they are notified and are likely to respond or engage with the post.
 Some of my most engaging tweets have been #FollowFriday posts where I shout-out the accounts that have inspired me throughout the week.
-Another way you can do this is by posting 3rd party content or re-tweeting with a comment and tagging the author or anyone mentioned in the article.
-Many of the folks I call out like or comment on the post, which expands the reach of the post to their networks.
+When you post 3rd party content or re-tweet with a comment, tag the author or anyone mentioned in the article.
+Many of the folks I call out like or comment on the post.
+This expands the reach of the post to their networks.
 Tagging other accounts in your posts also helps you to build relationships on Twitter – it is called social media, after all.

 Join Twitter chats